Metatheria: Evolutionary history

-The relationships between the three extant divisions of mammals (monotremes, marsupials, and placentals) was long a matter of debate among taxonomists.
 Most morphological evidence comparing traits, such as the number and arrangement of teeth and the structure of the reproductive and waste elimination systems, favors a closer evolutionary relationship between marsupials and placental mammals than either has with the monotremes, as does most genetic and molecular evidence.

 The earliest possible known metatherian is Sinodelphys szalayi, which lived in China during the Early Cretaceous around 125 million years ago (mya).
 This makes it a contemporary to some early eutherian species that have been found in the same area.
 However, Bi et al. (2018) reinterpreted Sinodelphys as an early member of Eutheria.
 The oldest uncontested metatherians are now 110 million year old fossils from western North America.
 Metatherians were widespread in Asia and North America during the Late Cretaceous, including both Deltatheroida and Marsupialiformes, with fossils also known from Europe during this time.
 During the Late Cretaceous, metatherians were more diverse than eutherians in North America.
 Metatherians underwent a severe decline during the Cretaceous–Paleogene extinction event, more severe than that suffered by contemporary eutherians and multituberculates, and were slower to recover diversity.